klauck/demo_dbs_internals/README.md

-# Demonstrations for Teaching and Learning Database System Internals
+# Hands-On PostgreSQL Demonstrations for Teaching and Learning Database System Internals

 We present a collection of demonstrations for teaching and learning database system internals using PostgreSQL.
 The demonstrations cover key aspects of the database representation on disk and query processing, visualized in the following graphic.